 Just like any task, writing an essay under 30 minutes can seem daunting… if you don’t know how to do it.
-Whether you need to write an essay for a SAT exam or just looking to improve your writing speed, your success will depend upon your essay topic and preparation process.
+Whether you need to write an essay fast for a SAT exam or just looking to improve your writing speed, your success will depend upon your essay topic and preparation process.
 Let’s get you prepared, shall we?

 - Why Follow Our Essay Writing Tips?